Largest acylindrical actions and stability in hierarchically hyperbolic groups: Universal and largest acylindrical actions

 In the particular case of right-angled Artin groups, no power of a rank one element will stabilize a hyperplane, so $\W=\emptyset$.
 In this case, the contact graph $\fontact S$ is quasi-isometric to the extension graph defined by \cite{KimKoberda:curve_graph}.
 That the action on the extension graph is a universal acylindrical action follows from the work of \cite{KimKoberda:curve_graph} and the centralizer theorem for right-angled Artin groups.
 This action is also shown to be largest in \cite{AbbottBalasubramanyaOsin:extensions}.

 We give a concrete example of the situation in the case of a right-angled Coxeter group.

 \begin{exmp} Let $G$ be the right-angled Coxeter group whose defining graph is a pentagon.
-Then $G=\langle a,b,c,d,e\mid[a,b],[b,c],[c,d],[d,e],[a,e] \rangle$, and the Cayley graph of $G$ is the tiling of the hyperbolic plane by pentagons.
+Then $G=\langle a,b,c,d,e\mid[a,b],[b,c],[c,d],[d,e],[a,e], a^{2},b^{2},c^{2},d^{2},e^{2} \rangle$, and the Cayley graph of $G$ is the tiling of the hyperbolic plane by pentagons.
 We consider the dual square complex to this tiling.
 To form the contact graph $\fontact S $, we start with the square complex and cone off each hyperplane carrier, which is equivalent to coning off the hyperplane stabilizers in the Cayley graph.
 The result is a quasi-tree.
 Thus a fundamental domain for the hierarchically hyperbolic group structure of $G$ is $\{U_a,U_b,U_c,U_d,U_e,S\}$ where $U_v$ is associated to the stabilizer of the hyperplane labeled by $v$ and $S$ is associated to the contact graph described above.

 Consider the hyperplane $J_b$ that is labeled by $b$.
-Then the stabilizer of $J_b$ is the link of the vertex $b$, which contains the infinite order element $ac$.
+Then the stabilizer of $J_b$ is subgroup generated by the star of the vertex $b$, that is $\langle a,b,c\rangle$.
+This subgroup contains the infinite order element $ac$.
 As $G$ is a hyperbolic group, all infinite order elements are generalized loxodromic, but $ac$ is not loxodromic for the action on the contact graph since its axis lies in a hyperplane stabilizer that has been coned-off.
 Thus the action on the contact graph is not universal.

 Let $U_b\in \s$ be the element associated to $\operatorname{Stab}(J_b)$.
 Then $\operatorname{Stab}(J_b)=\langle a,b,c\mid [a,b],[b,c]\rangle \simeq D_\infty\times\mathbb Z/2\mathbb Z \simeq \FU {U_b}\times \EU {U_b}$ is a product region, and the maximal orthogonal component $\EU {U_b}$ is bounded.
-Thus $U_b\in\W$, as is $U_v$, for each vertex $v$ of the defining graph.
-The contact graph associated to $(\FU {U_b},\s_{U_b})$ is a line, and the element $ab$ is loxodromic for the action on this space.
+Thus $U_b\in\W$, as is $U_v$ for each vertex $v$ of the defining graph.
+The contact graph associated to $(\FU {U_b},\s_{U_b})$ is a line, and the element $ac$ is loxodromic for the action on this space.

 Note that once $\W$ has been removed from $\s$, the resulting hierarchically hyperbolic structure is $(G,\{S\})$, the canonical hierarchically hyperbolic structure for a hyperbolic group, in which $\fontact S=\Gamma(G,\{a,b,c,d,e\})$. \end{exmp}